Skip to main content

 While this is undoubtedly a difficult set of circumstances, the situation is manageable provided that organisations take a whole-system approach to health and benefits.

 1. This starts with understanding and protecting the health and well-being of their employees.
-At a general level, this involves creating a culture of health and well-being in the workplace with not only purpose-driven benefits and well-being programs, but also organizational initiatives that truly support employees throughout their health & well-being journey.
+At a general level, this involves creating a culture of health and well-being in the workplace with not only purpose-driven benefits and well-being programs, but also organisational initiatives that truly support employees throughout their health & well-being journey.
 This includes managing psychosocial risks in the workplace and training line managers to handle employee well-being issues, including their mental health; supporting employee work-life balance; and improving individual and enterprise resilience.
-While mental health deterioration is the second greatest risk globally, tackling chronic diseases which drives up the health and benefits cost is a blind spot for many organizations, ranked at 25.
+While mental health deterioration is the second greatest risk globally, tackling chronic diseases which drives up the health and benefits cost is a blind spot for many organisations, ranked at 25.
 Employers also need to identify and address their specific risks by using data to drive targeted interventions, including providing preventive services.
 Ultimately, using a data-driven approach to manage absenteeism will drive ideal outcomes for a healthier, happier and more productive workforce.

 2. Employers need to actively drive employee consumerism and engagement in benefits while balancing efficiencies through effective vendor management and financing.
-This involves working regularly with brokers and advisors to evaluate options and secure the best possible prices; building deeper relationships with insurers and other benefits providers to unlock new creative options for cover and accountable plan designs; exploring value-focused networks, centers of excellence and on-site clinics; and considering alternative financing options, such as packaged fees, bundled pricing, captives and self-insurance.
+This involves working regularly with brokers and advisors to evaluate options and secure the best possible prices; building deeper relationships with insurers and other benefits providers to unlock new creative options for cover and accountable plan designs; exploring value-focused networks, centres of excellence and on-site clinics; and considering alternative financing options, such as packaged fees, bundled pricing, captives and self-insurance.

 3. Employers should build a robust governance framework for benefits to support decision-making, compliance, efficiency and flexibility.
 This includes establishing a cross-functional steering committee and network of champions as well as assigning accountability and ownership for complex legislative requirements, such as ESG reporting and associated stewardship.
-And it may also involve outsourcing some non-core aspects of benefits, particularly in areas in which the organization lacks expertise, such as pooling employer plans for pensions.
+And it may also involve outsourcing some non-core aspects of benefits, particularly in areas in which the organisation lacks expertise, such as pooling employer plans for pensions.

-4. Finally, organisations should consider digitizing and automating benefits management to ensure data security and accuracy, reduce operational risk, and improve employee access.
+4. Finally, organisations should consider digitising and automating benefits management to ensure data security and accuracy, reduce operational risk, and improve employee access.
 Implementing a digital platform, such as Darwin, also reduces administration time, freeing up the rewards and benefits team to focus on delivering strategic value.
-Throughout a digitization journey, employers should look to balance digital delivery with empathy, using digital solutions to enable and engage employees in their health journey.
+Throughout a digitisation journey, employers should look to balance digital delivery with empathy, using digital solutions to enable and engage employees in their health journey.

 Are you ready to explore the top people risks and strategies to mitigate them?